United States of America

 • Site News

 Many of these cameras were hand-made, carefully chosen and expensive to buy.
-They were used to record the best moments of people's lives, many taken on trips to exotic locations.
-After buying a newer model most sat on shelves for decades until their owner passed on, and were donated (dumped) at Goodwill. (almost) Nobody else wants the ones I have, but they bring me great joy.
+They were used to record the best moments of people's lives with family and friends, and taken on trips to exotic locations.
+After buying a newer model most sat on shelves for decades until their owner passed on, and were donated (dumped) at Goodwill.
+Almost nobody else wants the ones I have, but they bring me great joy.
 I treat them like the treasure they are, zip-lock bagging each with a dessiccant pack.
 They all get used, as time and film budget allow.
 I keep logs of each shoot and all the work done on them, and it all ends up on this site so you can appreciate these fine machines.
 This also keeps me busy during retirement.
+The kid on a horse was me in 1963.
+I use this when I don't have a picture to use yet.
+The picture was taken by a travelling photographer, dragging his pony door to door, taking pictures of bored kids in the dusty town of Simi Valley on the northern edge of Los Angeles County.
+This was my first exposure to photography, other than my mother with her Kodak Instamatic.

-Newest pics are at the bottom of each page.
+Newest pics are at the bottom of each camera page.

 Disclaimer: I'm not an expert, everything I write here is just my opinion.
 Do not do what I do, or accept anything I write as fact.
 I'm not responsible for anything you do.

-Entire site Copyrighted © 2002-2024.
+Entire site Copyrighted © 2002-2026.
 After 17 years, Google Adsense finally paid the first and last $100 payment.
 Since I won't live long enough to see another, I pulled all the ad code from all the pages.
 Took 2 days to manually edit every page on the site.
 I hate ads as much as you do.
-This site hosted for FREE at Freehosting.com
+This site hosted at Freehosting.com for the last 20 (?) years.

 .